reganmarie/greendelacreme/journals/adam_azai.md

+## April 27, 2023:
+Today, I worked on:

+* Pipeline Editing
+* Styling
+* Plant Resources Page
+* Perenual Api

+Started off the day trying to format the data incoming from the perenual Api and changing it to a redux query but it was no avail and I decided to spend my time on finalizing our project for demonstrating it to the instructors.
+I ended up adding an animation to the background of the Plant resources that fades between pretty plants and environments.
+Fixed the issue with the positioning of the watering can animation in forum detail and just focusing on putting the final touches on the project.

+An aha moment today was finding out all the different ways I could tackle the background image animation whether it be a javascript script, css ruling, or even using a package called slider to make a inactive carousel that autoplays.
+Decided to run with the css ruling due to being unfamiliar with making a custom script tag for jsx and the slider library was mainly for interactivity which I deemed unnecessary.

 ## April 26, 2023:
 Today, I worked on:

 * Debugging
+* Plant Resources Page
+* Perenual Api

 Today I worked on debugging my replies as it will be a gigantic merge into main and needs to ensure that it passes the pipeline and is ready for deployment.
+I also made a new static page to display simple plant resources for users so that they can learn more about plant care and plant designing.
+Worked last at night on the perenual api, got it to console.log(data) but ran into multiple issues of actually formatting the data to return the information in a card.

 An aha moment was changing my reply migrations table due to shayne's review that my constraints for replies was wrong.